anjali22-lgtm/anjali22-lgtm/README.md

 A passionate **Electronics and Communication Engineering (ECE) student**, pursuing my degree from **NIT Hamirpur**.

 🌱 Currently exploring **DSA, Web Development, and SQL**
-🚀 Aspiring to become a Software Engineer at Google/Microsoft/Amazon
+🚀 Aspiring to become a Software Engineer
 💬 Ask me about **C++, DSA, Express.js, Node.js, and SQL**

 ## 🛠️ Skills